News

 This piece is co-curated by Dance North and Tramway as part of RISE 2026, Dance North's Festival of Contemporary Dance and Performance.

 Jamie Crewe's Defiling Rain will be screened through the day on Friday 12 and Saturday 13 June.
 (Free entry).
-There will also be a free, ticketed live performance featuring Jamie and a musical ensemble, on the Saturday evening.
+There will also be a free, ticketed live performance featuring Jamie and a musical ensemble, on Saturday evening at 7pm.

 MORE